CarrotRub/Fitgirl-Repack-Launcher/README.md

 ## How It Works

-FitGirl Launcher utilizes web scraping with Puppeteer to extract game information and download links from the FitGirl Repacks website.
-Since FitGirl does not provide an API, Puppeteer is used to automate the process of fetching data from the website.
+FitGirl Launcher extract game information and download links from the FitGirl Repacks website.
+Since FitGirl does not provide an API, requests are used to automate the process of fetching data from the website.

 ## Contributing